umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/extension-points/extension-api-for-querying.md

-The implementation of each querying option consists of a class for indexing the data into the **DeliveryApiContentIndex** and another one for handling the query.
+The implementation of each querying option consists of a class for indexing the data into the _DeliveryApiContentIndex_ and another one for handling the query.
 By implementing the `IContentIndexHandler` interface, you can control how your relevant data is indexed and made available for querying through our index.
 And you can customize the querying behaviour to suit your needs by implementing the `ISelectorHandler`, `IFilterHandler`, and `ISortHandler` interfaces.

 In the following sections, we will explore the implementation details of creating custom querying functionality for the Delivery API.

 ## Custom selector

+Selectors handle the `fetch` part of a query.

-To showcase how a custom selector is implemented consider a simple site structure with a few blog posts.
-Each post links to an author from a predefined list.
-Authors, on the other hand, can be marked as _'Featured'_ using a toggle on their Document Type, granting them additional visibility and recognition.
+To showcase how to build a custom selector, consider a site structure with a few blog posts.
+A post is linked to an author, which is another content item.

+Authors can be marked as _'Featured'_ using a toggle, granting them additional visibility and recognition.
 We will use this marker as part of the indexing implementation for our selector option.

 The following example demonstrates the implementation of an `AuthorSelector`, which allows you to customize the querying behaviour specifically for finding all featured authors.
 This class contains both indexing and querying responsibilities.
 However, keep in mind that it is generally recommended to separate these responsibilities into dedicated classes.